 3. Diaper explosions are bound to happen.
 It doesn’t matter if you’ve secured the little one’s tush perfectly, they are inevitable.
 Take a deep breath and make sure you have ample wipes and stain remover available.

 4. Everyone will tell you “nap when baby naps” but that doesn’t quite work.
 Why not?
 Well, after you manage to do the 50 or so things on your list, you might just need that time for showering, eating or just vegging out.

 5. The whole “cry it out” routine isn’t an exact science.
-Besides the fact that it’s heart-wrenching to ignore the incessant cries of your child, research doesn’t quite agree on this one.
+Besides the fact that it’s heart-wrenching to listen to the incessant cries of your child, research doesn’t quite agree on this one.
 Some studies argue that letting babies cry it out is best for new parents, while others point to the detrimental effects it can leave.
-I’ve learned that you just have to follow your gut: sometimes you will need to pick him up to comfort; other times you have to let baby learn to self-soothe, lest you drive yourself crazy.
+I’ve learned that you just have to follow your gut: sometimes you will need to pick him up to comfort; other times you have to let baby learn to self-soothe, lest you drive yourself c-r-a-z-y.

 7. Being a mom is A LOT of work!
 Yes, motherhood has it’s moments; most of those being AMAZING.
 But the reality is, there are also many days when you just want to rip your hair out from the stress.
 Take it in stride and remember it gets better.
 And if not, tag out, and demand your partner step in!